Casa de Sueno Playa del Carmen

 Can I drink the water?

 If you are new to traveling to Mexico, you have probably heard horror stories about "don't drink the water!"
 Drinking bottled water is the norm and a way of life in Mexico.
-You will have an ample supply of purified water in the condo and more is available to you from Moskito, our property managers, should you need it.
-Use this bottled water for making ice and brushing your teeth, but it is perfectly safe to wash your dishes with the hot tap water.
-If you cook with water (boiling rice or pasta), I would use the bottled water but others say they use the tap water just fine.
+You will have purified, bottle water in the condo upon arrival and more is available to you from our property managers [NASPlaya], when you need it.
+Use this bottled water for making ice and coffee, but it is perfectly safe to brush your teeth or wash your dishes with the tap water.
+If you cook with water (boiling rice or pasta), I would use the bottled water, but others say they use the tap water just fine.

 Are there grocery stores within walking distance to the condo?

 We love to have breakfast food and snacks in the condo, as well as drinks in the frig.
-Grocery stores have good prices on liquor, too.
-We also buy ingredients to make nachos or some frozen items in case we are at the pool and get a bit hungry, but don’t want to leave the condo and dress for a restaurant.
+Grocery stores have good prices on liquors/beers and wine also.
+We like to buy ingredients to make nachos, guacamole, pico de gallo or buy some frozen items in case we are at the pool and get a bit hungry, but don’t want to leave the condo and dress for a restaurant.
 You will find most of the same items you would buy back home, but American brands are much more expensive.
 For some reason, peanut butter is hit or miss, so if that is important to someone in your party, you might toss a jar in your luggage.
 Produce is plentiful and inexpensive.
 Just follow the instructions below about properly cleaning and disinfecting your produce.
 I wrote a blog post about groceries in Playa, you can read it here.

 Can I get groceries delivered to the condo?